French Imperial Eagle: Captured eagles

 In 1807, near Eylau, the 18th Régiment d'Infanterie de Ligne lost its flag and eagle to the Russian St. Petersburg Dragoons.
-In 1812 at Krasnoi, the 18th Régiment d'Infanterie de Ligne again lost its eagle and was "virtually destroyed" by the Russian Life Guard Uhlans.
+In 1812, at Krasnoi, the 18th Régiment d'Infanterie de Ligne again lost its eagle and was "virtually destroyed" by the Russian Life Guard Uhlans.

-In 1808, at the Battle of Bailén, the French corps led by General Dupont surrendered after being defeated by a Spanish army led by generals Castaños and Reding; this was the first surrender of an Imperial field army.
+In 1808, at the Battle of Bailén, an entire French corps led by General Pierre Dupont surrendered after being defeated by a Spanish army led by generals Francisco Javier Castaños and Theodor von Reding; this was the first surrender of an Imperial field army.
 As part of the capitulation terms, the French gave up their flags and banners, including three eagles.
 These eagles were kept in the Cathedral of Seville until they were recovered by the French in 1810 and sent back to Paris.

-The first French eagles to be captured by the British were taken by during the Invasion of Martinique including the Eagle of the 82nd French Regiment of the Line.
+The first French eagles to be captured by the British were taken during the Invasion of Martinique island, including the Eagle of the 82nd French Regiment of the Line.
 Subsequently the 87th Regiment of Foot took an Imperial Eagle at the Battle of Barrosa on 5 March 1811.
 At Barrosa, Ensign Edward Keogh and Sergeant Patrick Masterson captured the French Imperial Eagle of the 8th Régiment d'Infanterie de Ligne.
-Keogh only managed to get a hand on the shaft when he was shot, bayoneted and killed.
+Keogh only managed to get a hand on the shaft when he was shot, bayoneted, and killed.
 Masterson took over and, after killing several men, wrenched the Eagle from the dying hands of its bearer, Lieutenant Gazan.
+(His great grandson was decorated with the Victoria Cross 90 years later.)